johnkerl/miller/docs6/docs/reference-dsl-syntax.md

 Another suggested use-case is putting default parameter values in files, e.g. using `begin{@count=is_present(@count)?@count:10}` in the file, where you can precede that using `begin{@count=40}` using `-e`.

 Moreover, you can have one or more `-f` expressions (maybe one function per file, for example) and one or more `-e` expressions on the command line.
 If you mix `-f` and `-e` then the expressions are evaluated in the order encountered.
-(Since the expressions are all simply concatenated together in order, don't forget intervening semicolons: e.g. not `mlr put -e '$x=1' -e '$y=2 ...'` but rather `mlr put -e '$x=1;' -e '$y=2' ...`.)

 ## Semicolons, commas, newlines, and curly braces